-Once you have created your Living Will, it's important to make sure that your loved ones, your designated health care surrogate and your physician know that you have an advance directive; be sure to tell them where your Living Will is located.
-It's also recommended to ask your physician and other health care providers to make your advance directives part of your permanent medical record.
+Once you have created your living will, it’s important to make sure that your loved ones, your designated health care surrogate and your physician know that you have an advance directive and where your living will is located.
+It’s also recommended to ask your physician and other health care providers to make your advance directives part of your permanent medical record.

 Contact An Estate Planning Attorney

 A living will is one of the important documents included in a comprehensive estate plan.
 While people may not think they need an advance directive until they are older, no one can predict when they may get involved in a serious automobile accident or fall ill with a life-threatening disease such as cancer.